Subjective Face Transform using Human First Impressions: Relevant Literature

 \section{Relevant Literature}

-For GAN-based editing of face images, prior work has dealt with objective semantic attributes such as pose, illumination, facial hair, and smile~\cite{shen2020interpreting, karaouglu2021self, yang2021l2m, tov2021designing, lin2021attribute, yang2022s2fgan, hou2022guidedstyle}. \textit{Latent space editing of face images based on subjective attributes} is relatively less explored, and existing methods do not explicitly preserve identity~\cite{saquil2018ranking, diamant2019beholder, yang2021novel, peterson2022omi}.
-Depending on two crucial aspects of the problem --- understanding face features relevant to first impressions and face image editing based on constraints, existing work related to the proposed approach are discussed under two broad categories.
+For the editing of face images, previous work has dealt with objective semantic attributes such as pose, illumination, facial hair, and smile~\cite{shen2020interpreting, karaouglu2021self, yang2021l2m, yang2022s2fgan, hou2022guidedstyle, wei2022hairclip, mohammadbagheri2024identity}. \textit{Latent space editing of face images based on subjective attributes} is relatively less explored, and based on perceptual similarity in the face recognition context~\cite{wang2021deep}, these methods do not preserve identity~\cite{saquil2018ranking, diamant2019beholder, yang2021novel, peterson2022omi}.
+Existing work related to the proposed approach are discussed under two broad categories --- face image editing based on constraints and predicting subjective attributes relevant to facial first impressions.